 The development of concentric hypertrophy appears to be an appropriate and beneficial adaptation to compensate for high intracavitary pressures.
 Unfortunately, this adaptation often carries adverse consequences.
 The hypertrophied heart may have reduced coronary blood flow per gram of muscle and also exhibit a limited coronary vasodilator reserve, even in the absence of epicardial CAD (75-77).
 The hemodynamic stress of exercise or tachycardia can produce a maldistribution of coronary blood flow and subendocardial ischemia, which can contribute to systolic or diastolic dysfunction of the left ventricle.
 Hypertrophied hearts also exhibit an increased sensitivity to ischemic injury, with larger infarcts and higher mortality rates than are seen in the absence of hypertrophy (78-80).
-Another problem that is particularly common in elderly patients, especially women, is an excessive or inappropriate degree of hypertrophy; wall thickness is greater than necessary to counterbalance the high intracavitary pressures (81-84).
-As a result, systolic wall stress is low and ejection fraction is high; such
+Another problem that is particularly common in elderly patients, especially women, ing, most often epistaxis or ecchymoses, in approximately 20% of patients (104).

+is an excessive or inappropriate degree of hypertrophy; wall thickness is greater than necessary to counterbalance the high intracavitary pressures (81-84).
+As a result, systolic wall stress is low and ejection fraction is high; such inappropriate LV hypertrophy has been associated with high perioperative morbidity and mortality (81,83).